Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models

-All mixture components and weights in Theorem \ref{thm:main-inference} are available in closed form and detailed in the Appendix, as well as algorithms for exact simulation and evaluation (cf.~Algorithms~\ref{alg: signal prediction}--\ref{alg: forecasting}).

-Theorem~\ref{thm:main-inference} establishes that posterior inference for the hidden model \eqref{eq:hmm-structure} is tractable: all relevant conditional distributions admit closed-form expressions as finite mixtures of quasi-conjugate components, with no need for Markov chain Monte Carlo or Sequential Monte Carlo approximations.
-This result enables exact recursive inference for infinite-dimensional nonparametric latent dynamics, using only combinatorial structures on partitions.
-Fig.~\ref{fig:recursive-inference} illustrates the resulting inferential procedures, which unify prediction, filtering, smoothing, and interpolation within a single coherent framework.
+Theorem~\ref{thm:main-inference} establishes that posterior inference for the hidden Markov model \eqref{eq:hmm-structure} is tractable: all relevant conditional distributions admit closed-form finite-mixture representations of quasi-conjugate components.
+The associated mixture weights and simulation algorithms are detailed in the Supplement (cf.~Algorithms~\ref{alg: signal prediction}--\ref{alg: forecasting}).
+This yields exact recursive inference for infinite-dimensional nonparametric latent dynamics without resorting to MCMC or SMC methods.
+Fig.~\ref{fig:recursive-inference} illustrates the resulting framework, which unifies prediction, filtering, smoothing, and interpolation.

-\section{Model implementation}
+\section{Model Implementation}